 Fun Things To Do In The Atherton Tablelands

-Originally blazed by the aborigines and then later by tin prospectors, the Atherton Tablelands offers a maze of awesome hiking trails.
+Originally blazed by Aboriginal peoples and then later by tin prospectors, the Atherton Tablelands offers a maze of awesome hiking trails.
 There are routes that lead to waterfalls, around crater lakes, through former mining fields and up Queensland’s highest mountain- it’s every hikers wet dream.

 One of the cooler things about hiking here is that the temperature is 5-degrees lower than the rest of North Queensland.
 During the wet season (October – April) it will still be hot, but not as muggy as Cairns or Port Douglas.